-As of January 29, 2022, we maintained a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2023, and up to \$35.0 million after December 1, 2023 and through December 1, 2024.
+As of January 28, 2023, we maintained a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2023, and up to \$35.0 million after December 1, 2023 and through December 1, 2024.
 The credit facility is available for working capital and other general corporate purposes.
 The credit facility provides for the issuance of standby letters of credit in an amount not to exceed \$17.5 million outstanding at any time and with a term not to exceed 365 days.
 The commercial line of credit provides for the issuance of commercial letters of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days.
 The credit facility will mature on December 1, 2024.
 The credit facility is secured by a first-priority security interest in substantially all of the personal property (but not the real property) of the borrowers and guarantors.
 Amounts borrowed under the credit facility bear interest at a daily simple SOFR rate plus a margin of 1.35% per annum.
-There were no borrowings or open commercial letters of credit outstanding under the secured credit facility at January 29, 2022.
+There were no borrowings or open commercial letters of credit outstanding under the secured credit facility at January 28, 2023.
+We had \$0.6 million in issued, but undrawn, standby letters of credit at January 28, 2023.

-Additionally, we maintain a credit facility with UBS Switzerland AG of up to 15.0 million Euro (\$16.7 million), which may be used to guarantee payment of letters of credit.
-The credit facility bears interest at 1.25%.
-There were no borrowings outstanding under the credit agreement at January 29, 2022.
+Additionally, on October 12, 2020, we entered into a credit facility with UBS Switzerland AG of up to 15.0 million Euro.
+The credit facility bore interest at 1.25%.
+This credit facility was closed on December 30, 2022.